Skip to main content

 transport: http(SUAVE_RPC_URL),

-privateKey: DEFAULT_PRIVATE_KEY,
+privateKey: PRIVATE_KEY,

 });

-console.log('Wallet Address:', defaultWallet.account.address);
+console.log('Wallet Address:', wallet.account.address);

 You can now run this file: